 A View From Mars

 You, Me and Dupree (C) I believe I have completed the last leg in the “man-child” trifecta which began with The Break-Up and followed with Click.
-The man-child in question is played to a tee by Owen Wilson who stars as Dupree.
-The You and Me is played by Matt Dillon and Kate Hudson, respectively (or not).
+The man-child in question is played to a tee by Owen Wilson (Midnight in Paris) who stars as Dupree.
+The You and Me are played by Matt Dillon (Crash) and Kate Hudson (The Skeleton Key), respectively (or not).
 The basic plot of this one revolves around Matt and Kate getting married and the lovable (at times) and carefree Dupree shacking up with them for the time being.
 The yuks ensue.
 There were some funny moments and I can only think of one time in which I laughed out loud.
 I’m a fan of Owen Wilson, but I prefer him in better and far funnier movies.
 Not much to say about this one considering we’ve already seen the premise of a comedy in which the main star is supposed to grow up, and within months no less.
 This movie is better suited for an evening rental with no expectations, Owen fan or not.
 Go see the other two of the man-child trilogy.

 DVD review from The Movie Snob

 Spellbound (B).
 Despite critical raves, I resisted seeing this movie for years.
 Why?
-Because of my own, scarring spelling-bee experiences back in elementary school.
+Because of my own scarring spelling-bee experiences back in elementary school.
 Even now, I occasionally wake up in the middle of the night screaming “Discotheque!
 D-I-S-C-O-T-H-E-Q-U-E!
 Discotheque!”
 But I digress.
-This is a documentary about several contestants in the 1996 National Spelling Bee.
+This is a documentary about several contestants in the 1999 National Spelling Bee.
 The first part of the movie spends several minutes on each of the contestants, following them around in their home towns, showing their families and study routines, etc. Then the scene shifts to the actual competition, and we see our contestants get eliminated one by one.
 It was impossible not to root for some of the contestants, like the girl from an inner-city area in Washington, DC, or the Texas girl who was the daughter of Mexican immigrants.
 And I admit that I rooted against some of the other ones, who shall remain nameless and descriptionless.
 Not as enjoyable as the similar Mad Hot Ballroom, but a worthwhile movie for sure.